AbhinandhkUmesh/Ec_Project/README.md

 ## Welcome to the E-Commerce Website project!
-This is an ongoing project aimed at creating a full-fledged e-commerce platform.
+This is an project aimed at creating a full-fledged e-commerce platform.

 This project is an e-commerce website built using modern web technologies.
 The website includes features such as product listings, user authentication, shopping cart functionality, and order processing.